 Because of the amount of sugar in ice cream, it’s best not to give your dog this sweet treat.
 Some dogs are also not able to digest dairy products.
 You can however still find sweet cold treat recipes to give your dog frozen strawberry or pineapple chunks.

 One of the most poisonous foods to your dog is macadamia nuts.
-If consumed, it can cause vomiting, increased body temperature, lethargy and the inability to walk.
+If consumed, it can cause vomiting, increased body temperature, lethargy, and the inability to walk.
 It can also affect the nervous system and cause tremors.
 Never feed your dog macadamia nuts.
 Be sure if you suspect your dog has had macadamia nuts to contact your veterinarian.

-If your dog swallows yeast dough it can rise and cause gas to accumulate in their digestive system.
+If your dog swallows yeast dough it can rise and cause gas to accumulate in its digestive system.
 It will be painful, causing them to bloat, and potentially they will have stomach twisting which can be life-threatening.

 No matter how cute your dog looks at you with those sad puppy dog eyes, be sure to keep them safe and don’t give them any harmful human foods!